Kometa-Team/Kometa/docs/defaults/overlays/ratings.md

 This file only updates the overlays based on the data in Plex, it will not pull the ratings directly from any third-party website, see recommendations below for more info.

-**Please read [PMM Ratings Explained](../../pmm/guides/ratings.md) for more understanding on how PMM interacts with ratings.**
+**Please read [Kometa Ratings Explained](../../kometa/guides/ratings.md) for more understanding on how Kometa interacts with ratings.**

 ![](images/ratings_overlay.png)